The refuge hut by Jökulsá á Fjöllum glacial river

 You can reach Dettifoss from two sides, from road 864 to the east side, and road 862 to the west side.
 There is now a new (opened in 2011) paved road on 862, a fantastic road and a big paved parking lot.
-The road used to be in very bad condition, like a washboard, and one could only drive there 20 km per hour.
-So it took a long time and effort getting to Dettifoss as road 862 is 20 km.
-Now it is a walk in the park.
+It used to be an F-road, meaning a mountain road.
 Road 862 is closed from January until April or later.

 Road 864 is a gravel road, but some people prefer seeing the waterfall from the other side, as one can surely walk right down to it and get wonderful photos.
 Road 864 is closed from October until end of May.